 Sutter Health’s connected model of care allows us to step in where others may step out, investing in underserved communities, supporting hospitals and patients during emergencies and major disasters and opening doors to healthcare that might not otherwise be available.

-Learn more about Sutter’s Institute for Advancing Health Equity and how it serves as an innovation incubator to help convene experts, advocates and patients to identify inequities, explore ideas and create solutions.
+Learn more about Sutter’s Institute for Advancing Health Equity and how it serves as an innovation incubator to convene experts, advocates and patients to identify inequities, explore ideas and create solutions.

 Sutter’s investments help ensure that patients do not have to travel unreasonable distances to see a doctor or delay essential health services, and they have access to comprehensive medical facilities and leading specialists if and when they need them.